isberg1/REST-API-IMT2681_assignment_2_paragliding/README.md

 my clocktrigger app is running in a tmux session in openstack. it checks a config file to se the timestamp check interval. the check interval can be altered at runtime by editing the config file. the app posts to slack

+in order to test webhook funtionality set URL subscription address to be https://calm-mesa-59678.herokuapp.com/test

+post as many new igc track as your minimal_trigger_value

+open website https://calm-mesa-59678.herokuapp.com/test to se webhook post

+the file with the main function is called app.go